 To browse Harvard Divinity School Library's finding aids by collection type, please visit the Manuscripts and Archives page of this website.

 Items in the rare book collections may be searched using the HOLLIS catalog, and are designated by the prefix, “Special Collections.”
 It is also possible to browse or search within the Divinity Library's rare book collections exclusively.

-To request an item for use in the Reading Room, select “Request to Scan or Visit” and follow the prompts that will bring you to HOLLIS Special Request.
+To request an item for use in the Reading Room, select “Request to Copy or Visit” and follow the prompts that will bring you to HOLLIS Special Request.

 First-time users must fill out a form to create an account in HOLLIS Special Request.
 Harvard Divinity School Library staff will contact you when your materials are ready to use, and to set the day and time of your visit.

 All special collections materials are available for research to students, faculty, visiting scholars, and others with interest in these materials.
 No letters of introduction are necessary, though researchers must register for a HOLLIS Special Request account and present a photo ID.